AlvaroRodriguezDelRio/nov-fams-pipeline/README.md

 ## Detection of protein clusters specific from uncultivated taxa

-Map gene families against reference databases for isolating those exclusive on uncultivated taxa.
+We then mapped the gene families against the following reference databases for isolating those exclusive on uncultivated taxa.

 - EggNOG with eggnog-mapper.
 We used the following parameter combination: ```emapper.py -m diamond --itype proteins --no_file_comments -i multifasta.faa -o mappings.tab```.
 We considered as significant any hit with E-value < 1e-3.
-Eggnog annotations will also be useful for calculating the genomic context conservation of the gene families.
-For retreaving the annotations, we ran the command ```emapper annotations```.

 - PfamA with the command ```hmmsearch --cpu 10 --tblout mappings.tab /data/Pfam/Pfam-32-A/Pfam-A.hmm multifasta.faa```.
 We considered as significant any hit with E-value < 1e-5.

-- PfamB: with the command ```hmmsearch --tblout mappings.tab multifasta.faa```.
+- All the hmms within the PfamB collection with the command ```hmmsearch --tblout mappings.tab PfamB.hmm multifasta.faa```.
 We considered as significant any hit with E-value < 1e-5.

 - RefSeq with the command ```diamond blastx -d /data/RefSeq/refseq.dmnd -q multifasta.cds -o results.tab --outfmt 6 qseqid sseqid pident length mismatch gapopen qstart qend sstart send evalue bitscore qcovhsp scovhsp qlen slen --sensitive```.
 Hits with an E-value < 1e-3 and query coverage > 50% were considered significant